dankamongmen/notcurses/doc/man/man3/notcurses_ncplane.3.md

 Functions returning **int** return 0 on success, and non-zero on error.

 All other functions either cannot fail (and return **void**).

+# NOTES

+It would be reasonable to expect many of these functions to accept `const struct notcurses` parameters.
+Alas, almost all must manipulate the mutex contained within the object.

 # SEE ALSO